arashsa/learn-p5js/README.md

 # Code examples

-This is the code examples from the book P5JS - Interactive Visual Coding for the Web.
-You can find the book here: https://www.gitbook.com/book/arashsa/learn-p5js-visual-coding-for-the-web/details.
+This is the repository for the code examples from the book P5JS - Interactive Visual Coding for the Web: https://www.gitbook.com/book/arashsa/learn-p5js-visual-coding-for-the-web/details.

 ### How to use?

-To run the examples change the path of the sketch in the index.html file.
+To run the examples change the path of the sketch you want to run in the index.html file.
 To do this change the line ```<script src="2-shapes/shapes.js"></script>``` to point to the JavaScript file that you want to run.

-At time of download this points to the "shapes.js" file under the "2-shapes" directory.
+If you like the book and want to help me finish it you can donate through paypal to: garash84@gmail.com or send me bitcoins to:
+1CBe9AEi45TwW53bTRgLKrTERvRtbU1hxe